Weinstein hit with new sex crimes charges in LA

 The case in California stems from a two-year investigation into allegations from several women that the disgraced movie mogul assaulted them in Los Angeles and Beverly Hills.

-He has repeatedly denied wrongdoing and his attorney could not immediately be reached for comment on Monday.
+Weinstein has repeatedly denied wrongdoing and his attorney could not immediately be reached for comment.

-According to the charge sheet, Weinstein on Feb 18, 2013, allegedly went to a hotel in the Los Angeles area and raped a woman after pushing his way into her hotel room.
+According to the charge sheet, Weinstein allegedly went to a Los Angeles area hotel on Feb 18, 2013 and raped a woman after pushing his way into her room.
+The woman alleges she did not immediately disclose the assault as Weinstein threatened her life if she did so.

-The next day, he allegedly assaulted a woman at a hotel suite in Beverly Hills.
-The two victims were not identified.
+The next day, he allegedly assaulted a woman at a hotel suite in Beverly Hills after she unwittingly followed him into the bathroom.

 "We believe the evidence will show that the defendant used his power and influence to gain access to his victims and then commit violent crimes against them," Los Angeles District Attorney Jackie Lacey said in a statement.